SergeyVlSorokin/NewEraProgramingIdeas/README.md

 # Target audience
-AI-enabled development of large software projects with good control by software engineers Small projects - will not work, already served well by single-short tools (replit, Claude Code)
+AI-enabled development of large software projects with good control by software engineers Small projects - will not work, already served well by single-short tools (replit, Claude Code) Damage that can be done by faulty software is unlimited.
+We should focus on development at areas where potential damage is high.

 - think about exact areas where tighter control over code that can be provided with "throw and regenerate" is actually required.
 ## Risks